 - A. This letter is the second shortest book in the Bible (3 John is slightly shorter; cf. p.
 306). - B. This is the only NT letter addressed to a woman. - C. Verse 10 is the most controversial part of this letter.
-The issue is whether false teachers should be allowed to: (1) stay in believer's homes, (2) enter their homes, or (3) neither.
-The third view is the normal interpretation so that believers are not involved in promoting false teaching even in the slightest sense.
-See the study on pages 302-4 for different views on this subject.
+The issue is whether false teachers should be allowed to (1) stay in believers' homes, (2) enter their homes, or (3) neither.
+The third view is the usual interpretation, so believers are not involved in promoting false teaching even in the slightest sense.
+See the study on pages 302-4 for different views.